dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**We last longer if we compete against ourselves for the good of others instead of competing against others for the good of ourselves.**
+**We either make ourselves miserable or we make ourselves strong.
+The amount of work is the same.**

-Simon Sinek
+Carlos Costaneda